 Meals on Wheels Rowan:

-When operating normally, volunteers deliver between 270 and 285 meals Monday-Friday.During the COVID-19 crisis, volunteers deliver a box of 5 frozen meals each Monday.
+When operating normally, volunteers deliver between 270 and 285 meals Monday-Friday.During the COVID-19 crisis, volunteers currently deliver a box of chilled meals each Monday and Thursday.

 - Each week, volunteers deliver 28 routes that cover 511 square miles across Rowan County.

 - Participants are homebound senior citizens or disabled individuals who live in the towns, communities and rural areas of Rowan County.